magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 > **Make sure** that the versions of the LwM2M models you upload match the versions of the LwM2M objects used by your actual devices.

-- Log in to your ThingsBoard instance as a System administrator.
+- Log in to your IoT Hub instance as a System administrator.
 - Navigate to the "Resources library" page under the "Resources" section.
 - Click the "+" (Add resource) button in the top-right corner of the window.
 - Upload one or more LwM2M model files.